jmangott/atropos/README.md

 Interactive Python notebooks for comparison of the DLR results with reference solutions for the example problems can be found in `scripts/output`.

-Before executing the notebooks, one has to generate the output files with `kinetic-cme` and the solvers for the reference solutions.
+Before executing the notebooks, one has to generate the output files with `kinetic-cme` and the corresponding reference solutions.
+These can in turn be generated with the notebooks located in `scripts/reference_solutions`.

 For toggle switch:
 ```shell